MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

-1. Under Admin centers, select **Security**.
-A new browser page opens to the welcome page of the Microsoft 365 Defender portal.
+1. Under Admin centers, select **Compliance**.
+A new browser page opens to the welcome page of the Microsoft 365 compliance center.

-1. From the left navigation pane of the Microsoft 365 Defender portal, select **Permissions & roles**.
-You may need to scroll down to see this option.
+1. From the left navigation pane, select **Permissions**.

-1. From the Permissions & roles page, under **Email & collaboration roles** select **Roles**.
+1. From the Permissions & roles page, under Compliance center, select **Roles**.

-1. In the search bar, enter **eDiscovery** then select the search icon (magnifying glass).
+1. In the search field, enter **eDiscovery** then select the search icon (magnifying glass).
 Select **eDiscovery Manager**.

 1. In the window that opens, notice how there are two sub-groups, eDiscovery Manager and eDiscovery Administrator.
 Read the description of each.
 For this lab lab, we will add members to the eDiscovery Administrator sub-group.
 Select **Edit**, next to eDiscovery Administrator.
 As a general best practice, users should be assigned the least privilege required for their role.